max2ma/HestonModel_MonteCarlo/ReadMe.md

 NUM_STEPS    | number of time steps (M)
 NUM_RNGS | number of RNGs running in parallel, proportional to the area cost NUM_SIMGROUPS  | number of simulation groups (each with ![$NUM\_RNG \cdot NUM\_SIMS$] simulations) running in pipeline, proportional to the execution time
-NUM_SIMS   | number of simulations running in parallel for a given RNG (512 optimizes BRAM usage)

-The area cost is proposrtional to NUM_RNG.
+The area cost is proportional to NUM_RNG.
 ### How to run an example
 In each sub-directory, there is a script file called "solution.tcl".
 It can be used as follows: